 At Walsh Memorial Infant School we teach History in accordance with the National Curriculum and Early Years Development Matters Guidance.
 The over- all aim is to foster a love of history in our pupils and stimulate their curiosity to learn about the past, and the impact events may have had on their present day life.
-Through the topics taught, pupils use and develop inquiry and questioning skills, develop critical thinking, weigh evidence and use evidence to develop perspective and judgement.
+Through the topics taught, pupils use and develop enquiry and questioning skills, develop critical thinking, weigh evidence and use evidence to develop perspective and judgement.
 This enables our children to gain a coherent knowledge and understanding of Britain’s past and the wider world.
 In turn this enables pupils to understand the complexity of people’s lives and the process of change.

 Our local area is rich in history, with Ash Museum within easy reach and The Fast Museum, located in Aldershot, which is visited to enrich the Samuel Cody topic in Year One.
 We aim to make full use of the resources within the local and wider area enabling our children to develop a deeper understanding of the history of their locality.
-We also join in all national, local and school historical events such as VE Day and Peace Day.

 Throughout Key stage 1, pupils will be taught about a range of historical events and famous people and their impact on present day life.
 National Curriculum guidance is followed and history within the context of the local area is utilised.

-Foundation stage history is taught within the ‘Understanding the World’ specific area of learning.
+Foundation Stage history is taught within the ‘Understanding the World’ specific area of learning.
 Here children find out about past and present events in their own lives and in the lives of family members.
 Children look at ‘then’ and ‘now’ pictures and objects linked to topics throughout the year and begin to talk about similarities, differences and explore the concept of change in simple ways.

 In Key stage 1 History is taught in blocked units throughout the year.
 Cross curricular links are made with Literacy, art, science and DT.
 Teachers have identified the key knowledge and skills of each topic and the progression of these skills across the Year Groups.